itzarnabmondal/SprintOneProject/README.md

 And of course this project itself is open source with a public repository on GitHub.

 ## Installation
-This project requires JDK 17+, Mysql Server and and IDE with Spring Boot support to run.
+This project requires JDK 17+, Mysql Server and an IDE with Spring Boot support to run.

-Clone this git to get the compleate project
+Clone this git to get complete project
 ```
 git clone https://github.com/arxmondal/SprintOneProject.git
 ```